stumash/Algorithm_Notes/greedy/dijkstra/shortestDijkstra.md

 ## Some Exemplary Behaviour

 Let's remember that the ultimate goal is to know the shortest-path-length and shortest-path itself from root to all other nodes.
 This is achieved by actually traversing the graph in order of which node is closest to root.
 I repeat: DSPA traverses the graph in order of which node is closest to root.
-So, in the following examples where node A is the root (as it will be for all future examples), what is traversal-route taken by DSPA through the graph?
+So, in the following examples where node A is the root (as it will be for all future examples), what is the traversal-route taken by DSPA through the graph?

 ![](example1.png)

 If your answer was A-B-C then congratulations.
-DSPA started at A and recorded that the path-length to A is 0.
+DSPA started at A and recorded that the path-length from root to A is 0.
 Then it looked at A's neighbours.
 It saw that B was unvisited and that the distance from A to B is 5.
-It also looked at C and saw that it was unvisited with a distance-from-A of length 10.
+It also looked at C and saw that it was unvisited with a distance-from-A of 10.
 Since B was the closer-to-root unvisited node, it visited B.  Now that it was at B, it saw that B has no unvisited neighbours.
-Therefore, it didn't have to think about anything and just went to the next closest-to-A node that it knew about, node C.  In the end, it had recorded that B had a shortest-path-length of 5 and that C had a shortest-path-length of 10.
+Therefore, it didn't have to think about anything and just went to the node next-closest-to-A that it knew about, node C.  In the end, it had recorded that B had a shortest-path-length of 5 and that C had a shortest-path-length of 10.

 Now I know what you're wondering: you've shown me how it records the path length for that simple example, but what about the path itself?
 How does it record that?